mayankraghuwanshi/how_to_deploy_spring_mvc_app_to_docker/README.md

-# How to deploy spring-MVC project on Docker.
+# How to deploy spring-MVC app on Docker.
 This repository contains a basic implementation of CRUD application in spring-mvc, Hibernate and mysql along with a Docker file to build a Docker image out of it.

 *To follow up with the steps, you must have all the softwares and tools installed in your matchine.*